Rent a single or double kayak at the Beach Outfitters Gift Shop & Kayak Rentals.

 - Wear clothing that can get wet, including closed toed shoes or water shoes, sunscreen and a hat.
 Bring nothing of value that can be damaged by saltwater.

-*Kayak rentals may be impacted by weather concerns; Small Craft Caution restricts kayaking to the Estuary, kayaks will not be rented when a Small Craft Warning is in effect.
+*Kayak rentals may be impacted by weather concerns; Small Craft Caution restricts kayaking to the Estuary, kayaks will not be rented when a Small Craft Advisory is in effect.

-Valid Visa, MasterCard or $100.00 cash to be retained by the Outfitters Gift Shop until the kayak(s), paddle(s) and personal flotation device(s) is returned.
+Valid Visa, MasterCard,Discover or $100.00 cash to be retained by the Outfitters Gift Shop until the kayak(s), paddle(s) and personal flotation device(s) is returned.
+American Express and Mobile Payments are not accepted.

 Children must be at least 13 years of age to be in a single kayak and must be accompanied by a parent or guardian.
 There is no minimum age for a child who rides in a double kayak with a parent or guardian, but we rely on adults to use their discretion in determining if kayaking to suitable for their child.
 An adult must accompany all persons under the age of 18 years.
 All visitors must wear a Personal Flotation Device while in the kayak.